 I want to congratulate you for making the decision to attend couples counseling!
 Your relationship is worth it and by coming to meet with a professional you are making a big step towards making it better.
-It is really important for me and The Couples Center’s staff that the process is positive and meets your needs as a couple, helping you to achieve the goals you have for your relationship.
+It is really important to me and The Couples Center staff that the process is positive and meets your needs as a couple, helping you to achieve the goals you have for your relationship.

 Whatever your specific goals are, the therapist generally works with both partners to create a win-win situation where both partners feel heard and understood.
 Most importantly, the therapist helps to create a situation where both partners learn how to respond to each other in the best way without having to compromise any important values that they may hold.

 It also leaves you powerless, because there is no way that you can change another person – you can only change yourself!
 By focusing on your own role in the dynamics and focusing on changing yourself, rather than your partner, you will create the right environment for your partner to change as well.

 Then, ask yourself what needs to happen in order for this relationship to be possible (as well as in what areas you already have the relationship you want).
 As mentioned in the previous point, focus especially on the changes you can make to stir the relationship in the right direction.

 Beneath any feelings of defensiveness lies vulnerability and by sharing this vulnerability you take leaps towards healing your relationship.
-Ask yourself “what am I really feeling and why?” and “what is hard to share with my partner – what hurt, sadness, underlying needs and vulnerability am I trying to protect?”
+Ask yourself, “What am I really feeling and why?” and “What is hard to share with my partner – what hurt, sadness, underlying needs and vulnerability am I trying to protect?”

 Making the most out of therapy means being prepared.
 In light of the above principles, here are some important questions to ask yourself before the first session:

 1. What kind of relationship do I want?
 What is my big vision? – really allow yourself to dream here and don’t hold back on what you want.
 Having a clear vision will create motivation for change and will make sure you focus on the big picture rather than just on the latest arguments or misunderstandings.